-We are committed to achieving climate neutrality by reducing emissions wherever possible, generating our own renewable energy when feasible, pledging zero emissions growth, and offsetting our remaining emissions.
+We are committed to achieving carbon neutrality by reducing emissions wherever possible, generating our own renewable energy when feasible, pledging zero emissions growth, and offsetting our remaining emissions in projects that have co-benefits.

 The Santa Clara University campus is currently home to photovoltaics, solar thermal systems, and a wind turbine.
 SCU is on course to install a smart microgrid, which maximizes energy savings by tying its power source, transmission, distribution, and even consumption data to weather reports.